-- The acknowledgements are placed between the end of the regular text and the references. - People who have contributed to the paper, but not by a sufficient amount to be included in the author list, should be thanked in the acknowledgements. - Discuss with your supervisor, which people should be acknowledged.
+- The acknowledgements are placed between the end of the regular text and the references. - Always give credit and acknowledge the help of others: supervisor (if not coauthor), colleagues, the referee,... - Give credit to data sources (space projects, observatories), providers of equipment (e.g., external computer facilities), valuable services (such as ADS), and sources of financial support. - People who have contributed to the paper, but not by a sufficient amount to be included in the author list, should be thanked in the acknowledgements. - Discuss with your supervisor which people/services should be acknowledged.